sid-sundrani/billboard_analytics/README.md

 An analysis of charting music.

 Code for the upcoming blog "A SNAPSHOT OF THE CHANGE IN POPULAR MUSIC OVER THE LAST DECADE: 2008 vs 2018" on Medium. <br />
-Authors: Sidhant Sundrani and Abhinava Sriram
+<br />Authors: Sidhant Sundrani and Abhinava Sriram